matheusjk/rag/README.md

 ## Licença

-Este projeto está sob a licença [MIT License / Apache License 2.0 / Sua Licença Escolhida].
+Este projeto está sob a licença [MIT License / Apache License 2.0 ].

 ---